ncoghlan/pulpdist/doc/configuration.rst

 * ``storage_prefix`` is taken directly from the site settings
 * ``server_prefix`` is looked up in the server prefixes map.
-If it is not defined for either the specified site or the default site, then the empty string is used.
+If it is not defined for either the specified site or the default site, then the empty string is used (and the now redundant extra path separator is omitted).
 * ``source_prefix`` is looked up in the source prefixes map.
-If it is not defined for either the specified site or the default site, then the empty string is used.
+If it is not defined for either the specified site or the default site, then the empty string is used (and the now redundant extra path separator is omitted).
 * ``local_tree_path`` is the ``tree_path`` setting for the local tree, if it is defined, otherwise it uses the setting for the remote tree.